KamarajuKusumanchi/soofaloofa.github.io/src/documents/posts/2014-04-30-app-engine-mapreduce-api-part-3-programmatic-mapreduce-using-pipelines.html.md

         pipeline.start()
 ```

-Let's flesh out our MapReduce template it actually count the characters in a string.
+Let's flesh out our MapReduce template to actually count the characters in a string.
 To do so our map function will yield a tuple of `(character, count)` for each character encountered in our string and the number of times it was encountered.
 So for our input string `nzkeasmekjwewmvxgdre` we would yield `(n, 1)`, `(z, 1)`, `(k, 2)`, and so on.
 We update our `map` function to do this work.

 ```python
 import collections